Creating a Campus for All: Welcoming Adults with IDDs to the Roadrunner Family

 Lifelong Learning with Friends (LLwF) is a 501(c)(3) organization founded in 2010 at the University of Texas at Austin by Dr. Jonathan Pierce, a UT neuroscience professor inspired by his son with Down syndrome.
 LLwF is dedicated to expanding continuing education opportunities for adults with intellectual and developmental disabilities (IDDs).

 Through engaging, college-style courses held on university campuses, LLwF creates spaces where adults with IDDs and neurotypical university students learn together.
 Our mission is to foster mutual growth, challenge assumptions, and expand postsecondary opportunities for individuals with IDDs.
 In addition, we are also training the next generation of innovative educators, healthcare providers, and researchers through hands-on experience.
-LLwF is now growing beyond its Austin roots and bringing a continuing education option with an exciting expansion at UTSA.
+LLwF is now growing beyond its Austin roots and bringing a continuing education option with an exciting expansion at The University of Texas at San Antonio.

 Instructor: Diya Datta